Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   <summary> Februari 2022 </summary>

  - petalinux:
-    - Added the option ETH_STATIC to setup static Ethernet Configuration
+    - Added the option LINUX_ETH_CONFIG to setup static Ethernet Configuration
   - ip:
     - Bugfix for the v++ linker to fail in TARGET=hw_emu when other HLS-kernels (like mm2s) are added later on to the design
   - general: